tksh164/displayscope/README.md

 <br />

 <h1 align="center">Displayscope 🔭</h1>
-<p align="center">Displayscope enables to use the apps on <strong>the out of sight screen</strong> such as the display emulators, display dummy plugs and behind screens.</p>
+<p align="center">Displayscope enables to use apps on the out of sight screens.</p>

 <br /><br />

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/tksh164/displayscope)

+Displayscope enables to use apps on <strong>the out of sight screens</strong> such as the display emulators, display dummy plugs and behind screens.

 ## 🎯 Use cases